 - if for any of the given iovecs no len_in is given, then the buffer's (size - offset) is used as len_in.
-If that is also not available,
+If that is also not available, if the file was opened ReadOnly, a 'PermissionDenied' exception is thrown.

 - if for any of the given iovecs, the of (offset + len_in) is larger than size,